 Salary Information for a Doctor of Management Degree

-The study of management is available as a doctoral degree for students who want a career in research and academics.
+The study of management is available through a doctoral degree program for students who want a career in research and academics.
 Graduates are also able to find consulting jobs and offer advice to companies and organizations.

 Many graduates of a management doctoral degree program become professors, and salary is often based upon the professor's rank.
-According to the U.S. Bureau of Labor Statistics, postsecondary teachers in the United States averaged $77,500 in May 2012 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, postsecondary business teachers in the United States averaged $89,100 in May 2013 (www.bls.gov).

 University professors often earn additional income by publishing their research, speaking at conferences, consulting with companies and teaching at area schools.
 Research and consultation areas may include fundamentals of management, philosophy of ethics and values, and strategic organization design.